-• CMPSC 201: multiple
+• CMPSC 20e: Python

-Applications Courses (CMPSC 301, and 310)
+Applications Courses (CMPSC 300 and 311)

-The prerequisite for CMPSC 301, Data Analytics, is FS 102 or permission of the instructor.
-The prerequisite for CMPSC 310, Artificial Intelligence, is CMPSC 102.
-As such, these courses are unlikely to be suitable for the incoming first-year students.
+These courses are unlikely to be suitable for incoming first-year students.
 However, they may be a good fit for incoming transfer students.
-Students interested in CMPSC 301 can contact Oliver Bonham-Carter (obonhamcarter@allegheny.edu) and students interested in CMPSC 310 should contact Janyl Jumadinova (jjumadinova@allegheny.edu) to see if they can be added to these courses.
-The Department of Computer Science plans to offer CMPSC 301 and CMPSC 310 again in Spring 2022.
+Students interested in CMPSC 300 can contact Oliver Bonham-Carter (obonhamcarter@allegheny.edu) and students interested in 311 should contact Janyl Jumadinova (jjumadinova@allegheny.edu) to see if they can be added to these courses.
+Students should also contact Department Chair Janyl Jumadinova (jjumadinova@allegheny.edu) as recent staffing changes may require the cancellation or rescheduling of at least one of these courses.